el634dev/codezen/README.md

 ## Important
 -  When trying to host your own project use Python Anywhere or Aptible
+-  When using a virtual environment make sure to activate and deactive your environment, creating one helps avoid conflicts with the global interpreter

 ## Technologies Used
 - HTML - version 5